Jordan-like characterization of automorphism groups of planar graphs: Introduction

+\heading{Our Characterization.} The characterization of the automorphism groups of planar graphs, described in this paper, is inductive.
+The proof uses three main ideas/concepts representing three fields of mathematics: graph theory, group theory and geometry.

-In Section~\ref{sec:reduction}, we describe a reduction process which decomposes $G$ into 3-connected components.
-It was used in~\cite{fkkn,fkkn16} to study the behaviour of semiregular subgroups of $\Aut(G)$ with respect to 1-cuts and 2-cuts.
-This natural idea of the reduction was first introduced in a seminal paper by Trakhtenbrot~\cite{trakhtenbrot} and further extended in~\cite{quadratic_isomorphism_planar,hopcroft_tarjan_dividing,cunnigham_edmonds,walsh}.
-This reduction can be represented by a tree whose nodes are 3-connected graphs, and this tree is known in the literature mostly under the name \emph{SPQR tree}~\cite{spqr1,spqr2,spqr3,spqr_linear}.
-The main difference, compared to our approach, is that the reduction applies only to 2-connected graphs, but we use it to reduce simultaneously parts separated by 1-cuts and 2-cuts.
-This allows to describe the geometry of symmetries, arising from articulations in $G$.
-Further, the reduction process is done in a way that the essential information on the symmetries is preserved (using colored and directed edges), so that the reconstruction of the automorphism group is possible.
+The first key idea, is the idea of \emph{3-connected reduction}.
+The reduction can be viewed as a function associating to a given planar graph $X$ an irreducible planar graph $X^R$ which is either $3$-connected, cycle, $K_2$ or $K_1$.
+The crucial feature of the reduction is that information on the automorphism group is preserved, i.e. the automorphism group of the original graph can be reconstructed from $X^R$ applying the reverse procedure, called expansion.
+The idea of the 3-connected reduction was first introduced in the seminal papers by Mac Lane~\cite{maclane} and Trakhtenbrot~\cite{trakhtenbrot}, however.
+It was further extended in~\cite{tutte_connectivity,quadratic_isomorphism_planar, hopcroft_tarjan_dividing,cunnigham_edmonds,walsh,bienstock}.
+The related decomposition (onto 3-connected components) can be represented by a tree whose nodes are 3-connected graphs, and this tree is known in the literature mostly under the name \emph{SPQR-tree}~\cite{spqr1,spqr2,spqr3,spqr_linear}.

+The main difference, compared to our approach, is that the reduction used in the former literature applies exclusively to 2-connected graphs.
+We introduce a modified reduction of~\cite{fkkn,fkkn16} which reduces simultaneously the parts separated by 1-cuts and 2-cuts.
+This allows one to control the changes of the symmetries in each elementary reduction.
+In particular, the reduction process is done in a way that essential information on the symmetries is preserved (using colored and directed edges), so that the reconstruction of the automorphism group is possible.
+A similar reduction was used in~\cite{fkkn,fkkn16} to study the behaviour of semiregular subgroups of $\Aut(X)$ with respect to 1-cuts and 2-cuts.

 The reduction proceeds as follows.
-In each step, called \emph{reduction}, we replace all atoms of the considered graph $G$ by colored (possibly directed) edges, where \emph{atoms} are certain inclusion minimal subgraphs of $G$.
-This gives a reduction series consisting of graphs $G = G_0,\dots,G_r$, where $G_{i+1}$ is created from $G_i$ by replacing all of its atoms with some edges.
-The final graph $G_r$ contains no proper atoms and is called \emph{primitive}.
-It follows that $G_r$ is either 3-connected, or a cycle, or $K_2$, or $K_1$.
-We can consider $G_r$ as an associated skeleton: the graph $G$ is obtained from $G_r$ by attaching the expanded atoms to its vertices and edges.
+In each step, called an \emph{elementary reduction}, we replace all atoms of the prescribed type of the considered graph $X$ by colored (possibly directed) edges, where the \emph{atoms} are certain inclusion minimal subgraphs of $X$.
+This gives a reduction series consisting of graphs $X = X_0,\dots,X_r$, where $X_{i+1}$ is created from $X_i$ by replacing all of its atoms with some edges.
+The final graph $X_r$, called \emph{primitive}, contains no atoms.
+We show that $X_r$ is either (essentially) 3-connected, or a cycle, or $K_2$, or $K_1$.
+We think of $X_r$ as a skeleton associated to $X$: the graph $X$ is obtained from $X_r$ by expanding its edges to certain subgraphs of $X$ separated by $1$- and $2$-cuts.